cbarrett3/canopy-charts/README.md

   <p>From individual projects to organization-wide visualization systems</p>
 </div>

+### For Developers
-- **Component Library** — Growing collection of visualization patterns
+- **Visualization Library** — Growing collection of chart patterns and components
-- **Community Contributions** — Revenue sharing for component authors
-- **IDE Integration** — Seamless workflow in your development environment
+- **IDE Integration** — Seamless workflow in VS Code, Cursor, and other environments
+- **Data Adapters** — Connect to any data source with built-in transformations

+### For Teams
+- **Shared Components** — Team-wide access to custom visualization components
+- **Style Guide Integration** — Enforce brand consistency across all visualizations
+- **Collaboration Tools** — Review and iterate on visualizations together

+### For Contributors
+- **Component Marketplace** — Share your visualization components with the community
+- **Revenue Sharing** — Earn from your visualization expertise
+- **Recognition** — Build your reputation as a data visualization expert

 ---